RonnySAlvarado/Back-end/README.md

 # Back-end

 ## How to use this API
-To run locally: use `npm start`
+To run locally: use `npm start` or `yarn start`
+Server will run on port 5000

-The deployed API can be found here: [Gigapet API](https://gigapets-pt-bw.herokuapp.com/)
+NOT YET WORKING - The deployed API can be found here: [Gigapet API](https://gigapets-pt-bw.herokuapp.com/)

 ### Endpoints